JasperAlexander/ai-utils/apps/ai-chat/README.md

 - Add files to your messages.
 The plain text is extracted and added to the prompt following the OpenAI best practises on seperating instruction and context.
 - Receive messages in a stream.
 - View messages in markdown with code syntax highlighting.
-- Edit, remove and copy messages.
+- Resend, edit, remove and copy messages.
 - Categorize chats.
 - Save chats to a MongoDB database.